Anupriyavinoth/-Singapore-Resale-Flat-Prices-Predicting/README.md

 # Singapore-Resale-Flat-Prices-Predicting

-## Problem Statement:
+## Introduction :

-The objective of this project is to develop a machine learning model and deploy it as a user-friendly web application that predicts the resale prices of flats in Singapore.
-This predictive model will be based on historical data of resale flat transactions, and it aims to assist both potential buyers and sellers in estimating the resale value of a flat.
+This project aims to develop a machine learning model and create a user-friendly online application to predict accurate resale values for apartments in Singapore.
+Using historical resale transactions data, the model considers factors such as location, apartment type, size, and lease duration to estimate the future resale price.
+The goal is to assist both buyers and sellers by providing a reliable prediction tool for evaluating the worth of a previously resold flat.
+This predictive model addresses challenges associated with diverse influencing factors and empowers users with expected resale prices, enhancing decision-making in the real estate market.

+## Requirements :

+* Python
+* Pandas
+* Numpy
+* Streamlit

 ## Motivation: